-R-QWTREND analysis shows that changes of the flow-adjusted chloride concentration in Cannon River can be best represented by a statistically significant one-trend model over the assessment period (2001 to 2019).
-Overall, the chloride concentration increased by 13%.
+R-QWTREND analysis shows that changes the flow-adjusted chloride concentration in the Crow River can be best represented by a statistically significant two-trend model, $p = 7.8 \times 10^{-4}$.
+The results (Table 1 and Figure 6) show that the flow-adjusted chloride concentration in the river increased from 2001 to 2005 and then decreased slightly from 2006 to 2019.